GerritCodeReview/gerrit/Documentation/dev-readme.txt

 started on that site.
 When the test has finished the Gerrit daemon is shutdown.

-For instructions on running the integration tests with Buck, please refer to: link:dev-buck.html#tests[Running integration tests with Buck].
-For Bazel, please refer to <<dev-bazel#tests,Running Unit Tests with Bazel>>.
+For instructions on running the integration tests with Bazel, please refer to:  <<dev-bazel#tests,Running Unit Tests with Bazel>>.

 [[run_daemon]]
 === Running the Daemon